khanh-alice/books/cpp-primer/chapter-3/README.md

 >
 > (p.
 105)

-> If the container is empty, the iterators returned by `begin` and `end` are equal - they are both off-the-end iterators.
+> If the container is empty, the iterators returned by `begin` and `end` are equal - they are both off-the-end
+> iterators.
 >
 > (p.
 106)

 > Because the iterator returned from `end` does not denote an element, it may not be incremented or dereferenced.
 >
 > (p.
 107)

+> As with variables of built-in type, a default-initialized array of built-in type that is defined inside a function
+> will have undefined value.
+>
+> (p.
+113)

+> We cannot initialize an array as a copy of another array, nor is it legal to assign one array to another.
+>
+> (p.
+114)

+> It can be easier to understand array declarations by starting with the array's name and reading them from the inside
+> out.
+>
+> (p.
+115)

 ## Exercises